You have started your art blog.

-- For the scanners, make it easy for them to skim the article while being able to absorb the content.
+- For the scanners, make it easy for them to skim the article while absorbing the content.
 Keep the sentences and paragraphs short.
-Use BOLD to highlight key points.
+Use BOLD to highlight critical points.

 - For the conclusion readers, always include a summary or conclusion of your content on the bottom of the page.

 - For your loyal readers, make it personal and entertaining for your loyal followers.